 In Zoroastrianism, Farvahar is known as:

 Each period of the world is estimated to be 12,000 years old according to Zoroastrianism (in four parts of 3,000 years).
 Only Fravashis were present in the spiritual world during the first 3000 years when it was free of corporeal form.
-The Fravashis, according to Ahura Mazda’s will, discover regular organs and assume material form in the second period (the second 3000 years), and thus man and the material world emerge.
+The Fravashis, according to Ahura Mazda’s will, discovered regular organs and assumed material form in the second period (the second 3000 years), and thus man and the material world emerged.

 Throughout history, the symbol of Farvahar has been:

 Farvahar symbol had a long history as a “sign of the winged body” in Middle Eastern culture and in the civilizations of Egypt, Sumer, and Assyria before being classified as an Iranian national symbol.
 In these areas, the Achaemenid dynasty used winged corpses as well and came to ancient Egypt in the second millennium BC.
 Some even argue that the name Fravashi has been used as a sign since the 19th century, even though there is no evidence that Farvahar Collection was a Zoroastrian name.

 In the culture of the Middle East and the civilizations listed, Fravashi is an adaption of the body sign or the winged sun.
 This emblem was linked with theology, the royal family, and as a symbol of power in Egypt, Mesopotamia, Anatolia, and Iran.
 As a result, the Fravashi emblem is also known as the Iranian kingdom’s symbol.

 According to historical records, the ancestors of Iran knew the nature of human beings with five components: Ahu, Dina, Biozeh, Arun, and Fravashi, according to Avesta and Pahlavi mythology (body, soul, psyche, conscience, and spirit).
 They believed that the boiling and effort of these components caused man’s growth and maturity.